Bringing environmental and ecological

 News

-The LIFE BEETLES project, coordinated by the Regional Secretariat for the Environment and Climate Action, recently met with the RESCUE project — Rescue from Extinction of Endemic Species of Plants and Beetles (...)
+Last June, the LIFE BEETLES project, coordinated by the Regional Secretariat for the Environment and Climate Action, in collaboration with the Azores Biodiversity Group, promoted a night butterfly observation activity.
+The initiative (...)

 Read More